-Our vision is for Devon’s woodlands and hedges to be sustainably managed and rich in wildlife through being re-connected to the local economy and local communities.
-Achieving our vision
+We believe in protecting, expanding, and restoring woodland.
+Our vision is for Devon’s trees, woodlands and hedges to be sustainably managed and rich in wildlife through being re-connected to local communities and the local economy.

 Leads